Atticus29/AvB/README.md

 # AvB
-An A/B tester for life
+A mobile A/B tester for everything

 ## 26- May, 2017

 ## By: Mark Fisher

 ## Description
+AvB, short for A vs. B, is an app that allows users to perform A/B tests on all sorts of aspects of their daily lives.
+The idea is to help you figure out what actions or changes can affect significant change in an area of your life that you're interested in improving.

+#### Motivation:
 The other day, I was at the gym practicing Brazilian Jiu Jitsu, and I wanted to know whether a new move I had learned was increasing my success rate or decreasing it, and the thought occurred to me that this sort of optimization occurs regularly in software development.
 A/B tests are an essential tool for many large e-commerce sites, so why shouldn't that kind of fine-tuning be used in everyday life?

-AvB is an Android mobile app that aims to bring A/B testing optimization to daily life.
-Potential use cases are myriad: will my golf score improve if I change my swing by adding this flourish?
-Should I ignore the haters and bowl grandma-style with two hands between my legs?
-If I add this card to my Magic deck, will it increase my rate of victory?
-If I make students sign the honor code before taking the exam, will the rate of cheating decrease?, Does treating my honeybees for _Varroa_ mites really make a difference?, etc., etc.
+#### Example use cases:
+* Will my golf score improve if I change my swing by adding this flourish?
+* Should I ignore the haters and bowl grandma-style with two hands between my legs?
+* If I add this card to my Magic deck, will it increase my rate of victory?
+* If I make students sign the honor code before taking the exam, will the rate of cheating decrease?
+* Does treating my honeybees for _Varroa_ mites really make a difference?

-AvB leverages (Bayesian?) statistical model x to perform significance tests and statistical model y to perform power tests (for an approximation of how many trials are necessary to detect statistical significance for a given effect size)...
+AvB leverages (Bayesian?) statistical model x to perform significance tests and statistical model y to perform power tests (for an approximation of how many trials are necessary to detect statistical significance for a given effect size).Once you have run the required number of trials, the app will report which treatment (A or B) performed better (if there was a difference).

 ## User stories
-- [ ] As a user, I'd like to be able to create a new experiment.
+- [x] As a user, I'd like to be able to create a new experiment.
-- [ ] As a user, I'd like to be able to add two different treatment categories to the experiment.
+- [x] As a user, I'd like to be able to add two different treatment categories to the experiment.
 - [ ] As a user, I'd like to be able to add a successful trial to a treatment.
 - [ ] As a user, I'd like to be able to add a failed trial to a treatment.
-- [ ] As a user, I'd like to be able to set an effect size difference/sensitivity level I'd like to notice between my treatments (i.e., do I care if there's statistical significance but treatment 2 is only 0.01% better than treatment 1?).
+- [x] As a user, I'd like to be able to set an effect size difference/sensitivity level I'd like to notice between my treatments (i.e., do I care if there's statistical significance but treatment 2 is only 0.01% better than treatment 1?).
-- [ ] As a user, I'd like to be able to see all of my created experiments.
+- [x] As a user, I'd like to be able to see all of my created experiments.
 - [ ] As a user, I'd like to be able to see how many total trials I have run for each treatment.
 - [ ] As a user, I'd like to be able to see how many trials remain for treatment 1 and, separately, for treatment 2, before statistically-significant differences (at effect size x) can be detected.
 - [ ] As a user, I'd like to tweet results of my experiments (maybe with #AvB hashtag?).